 \subsection{Punctures}

-We use an extended version \textsc{TwoPunctures}~\cite{Ansorg:2004ds} thorn to generate puncture initial data for black hole binary simulations.
+We use an extended version \textsc{TwoPunctures}~\cite{Ansorg:2004ds} thorn to generate puncture initial data for black-hole-binary simulations.

-If the constraint equations with zero right-hand-side [Eqs.~(\ref{eq:Ham}) and (\ref{eq:mom})] are solved everywhere, then the resulting spacetime would have zero ADM mass, linear, and angular momentum.
+If the constraint equations with a zero right-hand side [Eqs.~(\ref{eq:Ham}) and (\ref{eq:mom})] are solved everywhere, then the resulting spacetime would have zero ADM mass, linear, and angular momentum.
 In the puncture approach, this is circumvented by finding singular solutions to the constraint equations where the source terms are $\delta$ functions centered on the two black holes.